ssfsx17/ffpnp/readable.md

 Plot Armor Enemies instead only lose one of their actions per turn.

+### Status: Sonic Break

+Causes Physical Unaspected damage during the status phase.
+The damage is equal to 10% of your maximum HP.

+### Status: Soteria

+All healing caused to you by a *Kardia* link is increased by 50%.

 ### Status: Stoneskin

 You take 10% less damage.
 You also take half Earth-Aspected Damage.